NCSU-Libraries/Introduction-to-Machine-Learning/chapter2.md

 ---
-title       :  Does Money Buy Happiness? description : You will learn to create a model using Linear Regression Modelling
+title       :  Does Money Buy Happiness? description : You will learn to create a model using Linear Regression Modeling

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c2e1e4e93

 ## Knowing Your Data

+In this exercise, you will test whether there is a connection between a person's salary and their happiness level.
+The first step is to get to know the data we'll be using.

-You will create a dataset called `emp_data` having two attributes - earnings and s_rating and 20 observations
+You will create our own dataset called `emp_data` having two attributes - earnings (a person's salary per day) and s_rating (satisfaction level) and 20 observations

 `emp_data` = Employee dataset